Tutorial: Generate an app using AI

 Automations define the business logic of your app, such as creating, viewing, updating, or deleting data entries, sending emails, or even invoking APIs or Lambda functions.

 Take some time to view the automations by using the left-side navigation menu.
-When you choose an automation, you can view its properties in the right-side Properties menu.
+When you choose an automation, you can view its properties on the right-side Properties menu.
 An automation contains the following resources:

 Automation output is where you configure the result of an automation.
 By default, an automation has no output, so to use an automation's result in components or other automations, you must define them here.